String Connections and Chern-Simons Theory: Technical Details

 The axioms of the 2-groupoid $\triv {\mathbb{G}}$ can easily be deduced from those of the 2-groupoid of bundle gerbes.

 \begin{remark} If $\nabla$ is a connection on the bundle 2-gerbe $\mathbb{G}$, it is straightforward to repeat the above definitions in the 2-category of bundle gerbe \emph{with connection}.
+Explicitly, all bundle gerbes are equipped with connections, all isomorphisms with compatible connections, and all transformations are connection-preserving.
 The result is again a 2-groupoid $\triv{\mathbb{G},\nabla}$ whose objects are the trivializations with connection compatible with $\nabla$. \end{remark}

-\subsection{Lemma \ref{trivclass}: \\Bundle Gerbes act on Trivializations}
+\subsection{Lemma \ref{trivclass}: Bundle Gerbes act on Trivializations}

 We exhibit the 2-groupoid $\triv {\mathbb{G}}$ of trivializations of a bundle 2-gerbe $\mathbb{G}$ over $M$ as a module for the 2-category $\ugrb M$ of bundle gerbes over $M$.
 The module structure is a strict 2-functor